EricPogueExampleCode-Web/introductions-2024/README.md

 ### Step 4: Test Your Website
 - Your project site will be available at `https://[username].github.io/[repository-name]/`.
-- For example, my website would be available at `https://ericjpogue.github.io/introductions`.
+- For example, my website would be available at `https://ericjpogue.github.io/introductions/`.
-- Replace `[username]` with your GitHub username and `[repository-name]` with your repository name.
+- Replace `[username]` with your GitHub username and `[repository-name]` with your repository name (”introductions”).
 - It may take a few minutes for the site to go live.
 If it's not immediately available, wait a bit and then refresh.